digininja/DVWA/README.md

 +Q. SQL Injection won't work on PHP v5.2.6.

--A.If you are using PHP v5.2.6 or above you will need to do the following in order for SQL injection and other vulnerabilities to work.
+-A.If you are using PHP v5.2.6 or above, you will need to do the following in order for SQL injection and other vulnerabilities to work.

 In `.htaccess`: